 It is worth obtaining a consent order even if you feel you have little or unsubstantial assets, because if your financial situation was to improve you could be claimed against, even years after separation.

 Obtaining a consent order through court is the only way divorcing parties can ensure that any agreement reached is legally enforceable, but what can actually be put into a consent order?

 Consent orders can include details on how you intend to fairly separate assets such as;

-A common example of a standard consent order would include a clause to sell the matrimonial home and split pensions so that both parties obtain a fair split of held assets.
+A common example of a standard consent order would include a clause to sell the matrimonial home so that both parties obtain a fair split of held assets.

 A typical question that could be asked before entering into a consent order could be as follows; Will the family home be sold and the proceeds divided, or that the property will be transferred into one of the parties names?